Hillman Avenger: Production

 Chrysler Fevre Argentina began production of the Dodge 1500 in August 1971.
-In 1974 the sports version called "GT90" was launched, a name that derives from the 90 HP developed by its 1500 cc engine but with improvements in the camshaft, a sports exhaust manifold and exhaust, and two horizontal draft carburettors.
-In that same year, the "SP" version was launched on the market, with orange bodywork, with a 4-speed automatic transmission, and a 4-speed manual transmission with a lever to the floor, black side bands.
+In 1974, the sports version called "GT90" was launched, a name that derives from the 90 HP developed by its 1500 cc engine but with improvements in the camshaft, a sports exhaust manifold and exhaust, and two horizontal draft carburettors.
+In the same year, the "SP" version was launched on the market, with orange bodywork, with a 4-speed automatic transmission or a 4-speed manual transmission with a lever to the floor and black side bands.

-In 1975, the engine was upgraded to a 1.8 engine which it sought to improve its performance and face its market competitors.
+In 1975, the engine was upgraded to a 1.8 unit which it sought to improve its performance and face its market competitors.
 The seats were finished in fabric.
-With the 1.8 engine the model was marketed as the GT100.
+With the 1.8 engine, the model was marketed as the GT100.
 This model was unique in being finished in either blue with white stripes or black with gold lines, with GT100 badge on the left side.
 The car was well received and was chosen by several racers to race in the 1976 Turismo Competencia 2000.

 In 1977, the Dodge 1500 GT-100 producing 105 bhp was introduced.
 It had the 1800 engine, two Stromberg carburettors, a 8.5 in diameter clutch and a high performance manifold.
-This model could be had only in dark blue or black with obligatory sports stripes.
+This model could only be had in dark blue or black with obligatory sports stripes.
 Race car driver Jorge Omar del Río won the Argentine TC2000 in a Dodge 1500 GT-100 in 1980, and again in 1981 and 1982.

 In 1978, the first station wagon was produced and sold as the Dodge 1500 Rural.
 Later on, the Rural was only available with the 1.8 liter engine, albeit still using the "1500" name.

-In the beginning of 1980 Volkswagen acquired Chrysler International's remaining shares in their Argentinian subsidiary when the latter withdrew from South America (Volkswagen held 49% since earlier).
+At the beginning of 1980, Volkswagen acquired Chrysler International's remaining shares in their Argentinian subsidiary when the latter withdrew from South America (Volkswagen held 49% since earlier).
 The deal included the tooling to the Dodge 1500.
 The Chrysler range was discontinued, but the Dodge 1500 continued with a new "Serie W" suffix.
-In 1982 the car was renamed the Volkswagen 1500 (not to be confused with the totally different Volkswagen Type 3, which had been sold elsewhere in the world between 1961 and 1973 as a Volkswagen 1500 too).
+In 1982, the car was renamed the Volkswagen 1500 (not to be confused with the totally different Volkswagen Type 3, which had been sold elsewhere in the world between 1961 and 1973 as a Volkswagen 1500 too).

 Under Volkswagen, the car received its final facelift, gaining a sloping front grille which was more in vogue in the early 1980s.
-Details such as the rearview mirrors and doorhandles were replaced by squared-off units in black plastic, rather than the earlier chromed filigrane ones.
-Production ended in 1990, replaced with the more modern Volkswagen Gacel/Senda, with a total of 262,668 units sold in its almost 20-year lifespan.
-This vehicle was very popular with taxi drivers, but by the end of 1998 they had all fallen afoul of the ten-year age rule on Argentine taxi vehicles.
+Details such as the rearview mirrors and door-handles were replaced by squared-off units in black plastic, rather than the earlier chromed filigrane ones.
+Production ended in 1990, and was replaced with the more modern Volkswagen Gacel/Senda, with a total of 262,668 units sold in its almost 20-year lifespan.
+This vehicle was very popular with taxi drivers, but by the end of 1998, they had all fallen afoul of the ten-year age rule on Argentine taxi vehicles.
 It was also very popular in the early TC 2000 touring car racing series, winning the 1980, 1981 and 1982 championships.